COmbinatorial PEptide POoling Design for TCR specificity

 • selection of parameters for the experiment (Balance check)

-• examination of peptides (Overlap check)
+• generation and assessment of peptides (Peptide check)

 • generation of pooling scheme (Pooling scheme)